 Helping to Limit the Emotional Impact

 There are potentially less stressful and less emotionally contentious options to traditional divorce litigation that may better equip children to handle their parent’s divorce.
 Mediation or collaborative divorce allows parents to work together to craft their own divorce agreements.
-These alternative options often involve the use of family therapists and guidance specialists to help families deal with this change.
+These alternative options often involve the use of family therapists and guidance specialists to help families deal with the change.
 Our Tampa divorce lawyer has extensive experience with these types of cases and can let you know if one of these options might be right for you.

 Be Aware of Parental Alienation

 Parental alienation is a serious problem in emotionally contentious break-ups.
 This occurs when one parent bad-mouths or otherwise disparages the other parent in front of the child, potentially coloring his or her opinion of the other parent.
 These types of cases can have a severe impact on any child custody, parental responsibility and time-sharing determinations, even if it is committed unintentionally.
-The best thing you can do is provide your child with love and attention, and try to keep any negative feelings you may have toward your ex to yourself.
+The best thing you can do is provide your child with love and attention, and try to keep any negative feelings you may have toward the other parent to yourself.

-Call for an Initial Consultation With a Tampa Divorce Lawyer
+Call for an Initial Consultation with a Tampa Divorce Lawyer